-33. It is important to note that linear depreciation will provide at the individual asset level quite different results than geometric depreciation.
+34. It is important to note that linear depreciation will provide at the individual asset level quite different results than geometric depreciation.
 Furthermore, the ESA 2010 does not prescribe whether amortization functions must be combined with linear depreciation.
-Straight-line depreciation alone is not easily defendable (cf. Measuring Capital, par.13.2) on economic grounds.
-So, even the ESA 2010 leaves open quite some space in which the EU Member States can operationalize these guidelines.
+Straight-line depreciation alone is not easily defendable (cf. OECD Measuring Capital Manual, para.13.2) on economic grounds.
+The ESA 2010 leaves some flexibility in which the EU Member States can operationalize these guidelines.

-34. At first sight, straight-line depreciation looks simple.
+35. At first sight, straight-line depreciation looks simple.
 In the PIM, linear depreciation is a bit less simple as it requires a vintage (or cohort) model which defines how much of a certain vintage is in each period still in stock and depreciated.
 If the composition of vintages remains unchanged, the periodic depreciation amount is constant.
 However, this convenience is gone as soon as new vintages come into being (e.g., capital formation) or old ones are discarded or have become obsolete.
 Moreover, linear depreciation models probably require including retirement functions distributed over a bell-shaped curve, further complicating the use of straight-line depreciation.

-35. Geometric depreciation is much easier to implement as each period a constant fraction of the capital stock will be depreciated, irrespective of the composition of vintages in stock.
-Even more important, 'Measuring Capital' para.
-13.3 explains that whatever the choice of mortality and age-efficiency functions, in combination they always exhibit a convex form.
+36. Geometric depreciation is much easier to implement as each period a constant fraction of the capital stock will be depreciated, irrespective of the composition of vintages in stock.
+Even more important, para.
+13.3 of the OECD Measuring Capital Manual explains that whatever the choice of mortality and age-efficiency functions, in combination they always exhibit a convex form.
 The Measuring Capital Handbook comes to the following conclusion.